2022 Tulsa hospital shooting: Shooting

 The shooting reportedly occurred on the building's second floor, in the orthopedic facility, with the victims being both staff members and patients.
 Louis had entered the building through a second-floor entrance from the parking garage that was open to the public.
 Law enforcement received a call of a person with a firearm in the Natalie Medical Building on Saint Francis Hospital campus, at around 4:56 p.m.
 Responding officers to the scene heard shots in the building and moved toward the second floor.
 Officers believe the last shot was fired around 4:58 p.m., and as they were moving towards the shooter's location while calling out "Tulsa police", they heard the final gunshot.

 The Tulsa Police Department confirmed just before 5:00 p.m.
 CDT that the shooter was killed by what they believed to be a self-inflicted gunshot wound.
 The Tulsa Police Department notified the Muskogee Police Department that a bomb may have been placed in a residential area in Muskogee.

+A total of 37 spent bullet casings were found at the crime scene.

 Victims

 Four people were killed, and an unspecified number were injured in the shooting.
-The fatalities were Dr. Preston Phillips, Dr. Stephanie Husen, receptionist Amanda Glenn, and the husband of a patient, William Love.
+The fatalities were Dr. Preston Phillips, Dr. Stephanie Husen, Medical Assistant Amanda Glenn, and the husband of a patient, William Love.

 Perpetrator

 The gunman was identified as 45-year-old Michael Louis (also known as Michelet Louis) of Muskogee.
 Police said he was armed with a semi-automatic pistol and an AR-15-style firearm, which were reportedly purchased on May 29 and June 1, respectively.
-Michael was formerly a resident of Newark, New Jersey, before moving to Oklahoma in the mid-2010s, and had previously lived in a few other cities across the country including Fort Smith, Arkansas, Rochester, New York, and Philadelphia, Pennsylvania.
+Louis was formerly a resident of Newark, New Jersey, before moving to Oklahoma in the mid-2010s, and had previously lived in a few other cities across the country including Fort Smith, Arkansas, Rochester, New York, and Philadelphia, Pennsylvania.

 On June 2, the Chief of the Tulsa Police Department, Wendell Franklin, stated that Louis had undergone back surgery with Phillips and had suffered from pain since the operation.
 Phillips previously performed surgery on Louis on May 19, and Louis blamed Phillips for his continued pain post-surgery.
 Between the surgery and the shooting, he had called the office several times seeking relief from the pain.
 A letter, which officials said was found on Louis, said that, while Phillips was the target of the shooting, others "who got in his way" would also be killed.